Tommy Sheridan: Broadcasting

 Tommy Sheridan had a weekly Sunday morning show on Talk 107 for 18 months, but the station did not renew his contract due to cutbacks and changes to programming that saw Mike Graham and others leave Talk107.
 He hosted a chat show during the Edinburgh fringe in 2007, which received muted reviews.
 He appeared in the Celebrity version of Big Brother UK.
 He was the fifth to be evicted (during the double eviction on 21 January 2009).
 He received mixed reactions from the crowd upon both entry and exit, and admitted during the post-eviction interview that his primary motivation for taking part was that he "needed the money".

 Celebrant

 By 30 June 2018, Sheridan trained to become a humanist celebrant.
 Sheridan cited the reason as his occasional role presiding over funerals.

 Depictions

-He is played by Cal MacAninch in the 2025 ITV drama about the News International phone hacking scandal, The Hack.
+Sheridan is played by Cal MacAninch in the 2025 ITV drama about the News International phone hacking scandal, The Hack.